Programs and Documentation

 in the file directory.
 Don't use this program on system folders with installed

-HexEdit is a Java 1.4 graphical (GUI) application to edit a file as
+HexView is a Java 1.4 graphical (GUI) application to display the contents

 - Icon Editor (Java, ZIP, 262 KB)